[Photo: the extended 2015/16 squad]

-Scotland Women's 7s embarked on their first season of competition from May to July 2012 following open trials.
+Scotland Women 7s embarked on their first season of competition from May to July 2012 following open trials.

-Coached once again by former Scotland 7s captain, Scott Forrest, assisted by Chris Reid, the squad came together in mid-May 2013 for their second, short season.
+Coached then by former Scotland 7s captain, Scott Forrest, assisted by Chris Reid, the squad came together in mid-May 2013 for their second, short season.
 Two training weekends led to selection for the two FIRA-AER Grand Prix tournaments in Brive (1/2 June) and Marbella (15/16 June).

-Scotland had to finish in the top ten out of 12 competing nations (Ukraine, Italy, Ireland, France, Spain, England, Russia, Netherlands, Portugal, Germany and Wales) in order to retain their Grand Prix status for 2014 with their finishing place will provide their ranking for next season.
-A twelfth place finish after Marbella meant that Scotland will not compete in the Grand Prix division next year but will move to the next level of competition, the A division, along with Germany.
+Scotland had to finish in the top ten out of 12 competing nations (Ukraine, Italy, Ireland, France, Spain, England, Russia, Netherlands, Portugal, Germany and Wales) in order to retain their Grand Prix status for 2014 with their finishing place providing their ranking.
+A twelfth place finish after Marbella meant that Scotland moved to the next level of competition, the A division, along with Germany in the B division.

 After three training and selection weekends in May 2014, a squad playing as Scotland Select won the Plate in their warm-up tournament, Rugby Rocks, in London on 31 May.
 A final squad competed in Bergen (7/8 June) in the FIRA-AER Division A Women's European Championships.
 Scotland were pooled with Moldova, Croatia and Finland in one of three groups and had to finish the tournament in first or second place to return to the Grand Prix division.
 They achieved this by beating Finland (36-0), Croatia (36-0) and Moldova (36-0); then Finland (quarter final) (20-10) and Romania (semi final) (14-7).
 A Cup final with Ukraine followed and though defeated, 17-5, they had done enought to gain promotion to the 2015 Grand Prix Series.